 This is a temporary measure to support businesses while social distancing measures may still be in place.
 As it is uncertain how long some form of social distancing measures will be in place for, the new process will remain in place until the end of September 2021 – giving certainty to businesses for the foreseeable future, supporting them to operate safely while social distancing measures are in place.
-It will also allow them enough time to apply for new licences under the existing process if they want to extend beyond the end of September 2021.
+It will also allow them enough time to apply for new licences under Part 7A of the Highways Act 1980 or equivalent provisions in any Local Act, if they want to extend their use of pavement furniture beyond the end of September 2021.

 3.1 What information does an applicant need to provide?

 - specify the premises and, the part of the relevant highway to which the application relates;